-We have developed a rubric which will produce numerical results that can be used to assess learning, but the core of the evaluation process will be the discussion between the student researcher, faculty, and other students.
+For goals 2 and 3, we have developed rubrics which will produce numerical results that can be used to assess learning, but the core of the evaluation process will be the discussion between the student researcher, faculty, and other students.
 In the future, we expect to be able to analyze student research and presentations in sophomore, junior, and senior courses.
 This will allow for a three-year process wherein students can reflect on their work and use the evaluations to improve their presentations and experimental design each year.